valhalla/demos/docs/blogs/2015-07-07-dynamic-costing.md

 #### Dynamic Costing

 Valhalla uses dynamic, run-time costing when computing route paths and can consider much more than strict time or distance.
-Different route types to be computed from a single set of route data tiles.
+Different route types can be computed from a single set of route data tiles.
 There is no need to configure data each time a new **routing profile** is needed.
 Simply change the costing methods or apply different options to existing costing methods, the data stays the same.

 INSET IMAGE